Stokes flow around two unequal cylinders: A complex variable approach

-where overlines denote complex conjugation, and $f,g$ are two analytic functions.
-These are often known as the Goursat functions, and are related to the velocity through
+where over-bars denote complex conjugation.
+The two, so-called Goursat functions $f,g$ are functions of $z$ alone, and are related to the velocity via

 where primes denote the usual complex derivatives \cite{nehari2012conformal}.
+Although not directly physical, all meaningful quantities may be expressed using the Goursat functions.
+For example, the function $f$ contains the pressure and vorticity through the combination \cite{crowdy2011treadmilling}

-In this formulation, solving the Stokes equations is equivalent to finding $f,g$ that satisfy the boundary conditions (\ref{eqn: boundary conditions}).
-Following \cite{crowdy2011treadmilling,leshansky2008surface,jeong1992free,richardson1968two,hopper1990plane}, we do this by converting the boundary conditions into functional equations that $f,g$ must satisfy.
-The solution to these is found essentially by guesswork, however this is often easier than one would anticipate.
+In this formulation, solving the Stokes equations is equivalent to finding two functions, $f,g$ that satisfy the boundary conditions (\ref{eqn: boundary conditions}).
+Following Refs. \cite{crowdy2011treadmilling,leshansky2008surface,jeong1992free,richardson1968two,hopper1990plane}, this will be done by converting the boundary conditions into functional equations that $f,g$ must satisfy and then guessing a solution.
+This last step is often easier than one would anticipate.

-These functional equations could be found in real space, however is is advantageous to conformally map the domain to one with more symmetry.
-Because the domain is doubly connected (two-holed), it may be mapped to an annulus of inner radius $S$, and outer radius $1$.
-The required map is given by \cite{koberDictionaryConformalRepresentations1957}
+These functional equations could be found in real space, however it is advantageous to conformally map the domain to one with more symmetry.
+Because the domain is doubly connected (two-holed) it may be mapped to an annulus \cite{nehari2012conformal}.
+Using $S$ for the inner radius, and setting the outer radius to unity, the required map is given by \cite{koberDictionaryConformalRepresentations1957}

 where the parameters $a,S$ related to physical quantities by